Emblematic districts of Lyon

 Confluence

-The spots not to be missed: the nautical bay, the docks, the sugar factory and the Confluences museum, from where you can enjoy a beautiful view of Lyon from the museum's terraces.
+The spots not to be missed: the nautical bay, the docks, the sugar factory and the Confluences museum, from where you can enjoy a nice view of Lyon from the museum's terraces.

 If you are interested in modern architecture, you can also, while walking in the district, admire the Ycone building by Jean Nouvel, the orange cube, the Pavillon 52, the Monolithe...